akos-sebestyen/snowapp/README.md

 # Snow App

-## Snowforecast for local resorts at a glance.
+## Snow forecast for local resorts at a glance.

 *TODO:*
 * 1.1